 from both his hunger and the fight, the ex-soldier also dropped to the

 ground.
 When he had rested a little, he skinned the bear for its thick

 coat which would keep him warm in the wilderness and might even save his life.
 Oddly enough--imagine!--as he cut away the bear's fur coat, he found that beneath it was yet another coat.
 A green one.
-So started was the man that he tumbled back.
-He'd never heard of such a thing.
-But, near frozen with cold, our ex-soldier completed skinning the animal and, though it was still bloody, draped the fur about his own shoulders.
+So startled was the man that he tumbled back.
+He'd never heard of such a thing (I've a difficult time picturing that green coat, myself, but perhaps you don't).
+Near frozen with cold, our ex-soldier completed skinning the animal and, though it was still bloody, draped the fur about his own shoulders.

 "I see you have put on my skin," the bear's spirit said, appearing before the ex-soldier.
 "If I told you I could provide you great wealth, as much as you could ever want, what would you say to that?"